b12ai/b12.github.io/README.md

 - **Logo & imagery**: replace the ASCII art `<pre>` block with an SVG or image (`<img>`) for a clean logo.
 - **SEO & social meta tags**: enhance the `<head>` in `index.html` with Open Graph or Twitter Card meta tags.
 - **Animations & interactivity**: introduce CSS transitions or simple JavaScript to reveal sections on scroll.
 - **Performance**: optimize assets (minify CSS, compress images) and consider hosting fonts locally.
+If using a scroll‑scrubbed background video, re‑encode it with a shorter keyframe interval for smoother seeking (e.g. `ffmpeg -i b12.mp4 -c:v libx264 -preset veryfast -g 30 -crf 20 b12-scrub.mp4`).